Review – Sam and Max Episode 3: The Mole, the Mob, and the Meatball

 I’m not sure how well this game went over with critics.
 Jay said something about the reception being poor, but I don’t really feel like looking it up.
 It’s fun to give impressions without knowing what others were thinking.
 In short, Madden Wii is a change, and if it really has been trashed, I think I know why.

-I didn’t play enough to test the really deep aspects of controlling Madden, though it looks like it’s all there in some form or another, so guys looking for hot routes and audibles and line shifts should worry not. → The fuck does Cuno care about reading?
+I didn’t play enough to test the really deep aspects of controlling Madden, though it looks like it’s all there in some form or another, so guys looking for hot routes and audibles and line shifts should worry not.
+I’m concerned here with the basic controls.
+Passing involves choosing a receiver with a button, and flicking the wiimote to throw. → I’d rather die than not read this article!

 Review – Sam and Max Episode 2 – Situation: Comedy

 Is episodic gaming on the ropes already?
 That seems to be what some people are saying.
 It’s kind of hard to believe this when the idea still hasn’t gotten off the ground, but these claims have some merit.
 Sin Episodes is in limbo, and everyone has come to agree that Valve is really making Half Life 2 expansion packs, regardless of what they want to call them.
 That leaves Telltale Games as the only major developer that has followed through with their promise of timely episodic content.
 First they did it with Bone, and now Sam and Max looks to be moving along right on schedule.
-The second episode, Situation: Comedy, was released just before Christmas, and I’ve finally gotten around to finishing it. → Reading.
-Reading never changes.
+The second episode, Situation: Comedy, was released just before Christmas, and I’ve finally gotten around to finishing it.
+At first glance there doesn’t seem to be enough to say about Ep.
+2 to warrant a full review, but in fact I think that it can show us what to really expect from episodic design.

 Review – Onimusha Warlords